Bisset Clan

 It did not end there, however, as a pardon was later granted to the son of the Earl of Atholl for killing some Bysets in Ireland, presumably Walter and John.
 Nevertheless.
 John Bisset's descendants appear to have survived, and the name is still found in Antrim, where they became known as the MacEoin Bissets of the Glens.

 In the late 13th century, Sir Simon Fraser of Oliver in Peeblesshire acquired the Bisset lands around Beauly through marriage, and other Bisset family members married into the Grants.
 The Bisset surname is therefore often given as a Sept of these Clans.
-The principal surviving line of Bisset is held by the Bissets of Lessendrum in Aberdeenshire.
+The principal surviving line of Bisset is held by the Bissets of Lessendrum near Huntly in Aberdeenshire.

 Around 1301, Baldred Bisset, Parson of Kinghorn and an “Official” of St Andrews, wrote a letter to the Pope in Rome denouncing the behaviour of Edward I of England towards Scotland.